London Drum

 Stations on the route: Paddington ➜ Bayswater ➜ Notting Hill Gate ➜ High Street Kensington ➜ Gloucester Road [change train] Gloucester Road ➜ South Kensington ➜ Knightsbridge ➜ Hyde Park Corner

-Strikes and closures on the Circle and Piccadilly
+Closures on the Circle and Piccadilly line

-First and last train times on the Circle line
+First and last train times

 Alternative routes include Paddington to Lancaster Gate, Paddington to Edgware Road and Paddington to Bayswater

-Stairs, lifts and escalators to the station platforms
+Stairs, lifts and escalators

-The Elizabeth line at Paddington underground station is wheelchair accessible, and has step-free access from the street to the train.
+The Elizabeth line at Paddington is wheelchair accessible, and has step-free access from the street to the train.
 The Bakerloo, Circle (coming from Hammersmith) and Hammersmith & City lines only have step-free access from the street to the platform, and there may be a step up or gap to the train.
 The Circle (heading towards Edgware Road) and District lines are not wheelchair accessible

-Hyde Park Corner station is not wheelchair accessible
+Hyde Park Corner is not wheelchair accessible

-Paddington station entrance – There’s an escalator between the entrance and the Bakerloo line platforms (or four flights of 18 stairs).
+Paddington entrance – There’s an escalator between the entrance and the Bakerloo line platforms (or four flights of 18 stairs).
 There’s a lift between the entrance and the eastbound Circle/District platforms heading towards Edgware Road (via the National Rail concourse), and the Circle/H&C platforms heading to/from Hammersmith (or three flights of 10, 5 and 16 stairs)

-Hyde Park Corner station exit – You must use an escalator from the platforms to the booking hall.
+Hyde Park Corner exit – You must use an escalator from the platforms to the booking hall.
 If you want to avoid the escalator then you can use eight flights of stairs (7x17 steps up +3 steps up).
 After that you must use two flights of stairs to the Hyde Park Corner exits (2x14 steps up), or two flights of stairs to the Grosvenor Place exit (5 steps up +21 steps up), but the Knightsbridge exits are on the level

-This tube journey is in Oyster zone 1.
+The journey is in zone 1.
 The cheapest fare is £2.70 off-peak (£2.80 peak) when you pay by Oyster or contactless.
-There’s no return fare, you just pay the same as two single tickets
+There are no return tickets, you just pay the same as two singles

-Cost of tube fare from Hyde Park Corner ⇄ Paddington Station | Tube Journey, Train Times & Fares
+Cost of tube fare from Hyde Park Corner ⇄ Paddington Station

 Fare zone Cash Oyster & Contactless cards